Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

-The measurement of jet production cross sections in NC DIS in the Breit frame at the LHeC will not only enhance the sensitivity to the gluon PDFs (see above), but also provide high sensitivity to the strong coupling constant $\alpha_s(m_Z)$~\cite{H1:2017bml,LHeC:2020van}, since jet cross sections are proportional to $\mathcal{O}(\alpha_s)$ already in leading-order QCD.
+In addition to probing the gluon PDF (see above), jet production cross sections in NC DIS in the Breit frame at the LHeC will have high sensitivity to the strong coupling constant $\alpha_s(\mu)$~\cite{H1:2017bml,LHeC:2020van}, since jet cross sections are proportional to $\mathcal{O}(\alpha_s)$ already in leading-order QCD.
 At the LHeC, jets with transverse momenta from 3\,GeV up to 500\,GeV will be recorded.
-Due to the over-constrained kinematics in NC DIS, the jet energy scale can be calibrated with high precision, and reaches an uncertainty of 0.3\,\% to 0.5\,\%, a value significantly smaller than present LHC experiments (in part also because of the absence of pile-up and underlying event).
+Due to the over-constrained kinematics in NC DIS, the jet energy scale can be calibrated with high precision to reduce the uncertainty below 0.3--0.5\,\%, a value significantly smaller than in the present LHC experiments (in part also because of the absence of pile-up and underlying event).
 This translates into an uncertainty of about 1 to 5\,\% on the jet cross sections in the Breit frame~\cite{LHeC:2020van}.
-In a simultaneous PDF+$\alpha_s$ fit, where inclusive DIS and jet pseudo-data were exploited, an uncertainty in the strong coupling constant of $\delta\alpha_s(m_Z)= \pm0.00018$ is achieved~\cite{LHeC:2020van}, which is a factor of 6 smaller than the present world average value, and it will be a challenge to match that experimental precision with equally accurate theoretical predictions (c.f.\ Sect.~\ref{sec:Theory}).
-Related measurements of the hadronic final state, like event shapes, $n$-jettiness observables, jet substructure observables or multi-jet cross sections, may all be included in PDF determinations and, commonly, provide predominantly a sensitivity to the gluon distribution, or to the valence quarks at high-$x$.
-However, precision measurements of lepton-jet decorrelation observables, measured in the laboratory rest frame, may be further sensitive to TMD effects~\cite{Liu:2018trl,H1:2021wkz}.
+In a simultaneous PDF+$\alpha_s$ fit, where inclusive DIS and jet pseudodata were included, an uncertainty in the strong coupling constant of $\delta\alpha_s(m_Z)= \pm0.00018$ was projected~\cite{LHeC:2020van}, which is a factor of 6 smaller than the present world average value.
+It will be a challenge to match such experimental precision with equally accurate theoretical predictions (c.f.\ Sect.~\ref{sec:Theory}).
+Related measurements of the hadronic final state, like event shapes, $N$-jettiness observables, jet substructure observables or multi-jet cross sections, may all be included in PDF determinations and, commonly, provide predominantly a sensitivity to the gluon distribution, or to the valence quarks at high $x$.